kubeedge/kubeedge/docs/proposals/sig-node/cri.md

 // Get Config
 func getConfig() *Config {
 	....
-	Check for rumtime type and if not provided set to docker if runtimeType is remote
+	Check for runtime type and if not provided set to docker if runtimeType is remote
 		Get edged memory capacity and set to default of 2G if not provided Get remote runtime endpoint and set to /var/run/containerd/container.sock if not provided